 There is the constant need to drive down costs.

 There are health and welfare issues too.
-The new threats of avian flu and salmonella, and the extra costs made inevitable by animal welfare legislation mean that you may new new equipment and housing.
-Maintaining high standards of animal health, welfare and hygiene on your farm is essential for establishing consumer confidence, as well as limiting the risk of passing disease to both humans and animals.
+The new threats of avian flu and salmonella, and the extra costs made inevitable by animal welfare legislation mean that you may need new equipment and housing.
+Maintaining high standards of animal health, welfare and hygiene on your farm are essential for establishing consumer confidence, as well as limiting the risk of passing disease to both humans and animals.

 Funding options for your poultry business

 Once, arranging the finance you needed meant a trip to the bank.
 These days, there are many more lenders and many new types of funding to consider.